-EPA lowered the sulfur dioxide (SO2) NAAQS standard to a 1-hour primary standard of 75 ppb, and added new SO2 ambient monitoring requirements in 2010 (Federal Register: Vol. 75, No. 119, 06/22/10).
+EPA lowered the sulfur dioxide (SO2) NAAQS standard to a 1-hour primary standard of 75 ppb, and added new SO2 ambient monitoring requirements in 2010 (75FR119, 06/22/10) and retained in 2019 (84FR9866, 3/18/19).
 The rule combines air quality modeling and monitoring.
 The rule requires refined dispersion modeling to determine if areas with sources that have the potential to cause or contribute to a violation of the new SO2 standard can comply with the standard.
 The monitoring regulations require monitors to be placed in Core Based Statistical Areas (CBSAs), based on a population weighted emissions index (PWEI) for the area.
 The rule requires three monitors in CBSAs with index values of 1,000,000 or more; two monitors in CBSAs with index values less than 1,000,000 but greater than 100,000; and one monitor in CBSAs with index values greater than 5,000.
-The GA AAMP complies with these requirements by monitoring for SO2 at the United Avenue (13-121-0055), South DeKalb (13-089-0002), Augusta (13-245-0091), Savannah-L&A (13-051-1002), and Macon-Forestry (13-021-0012) sites.
-In addition, the GA AAMP chose to continue monitoring for SO2 with another monitor in the Savannah MSA (Savannah-E. President Street, 13-051-0021).
+Based on these requirements, the GA AAMP is required to have one monitor in the Atlanta-Sandy Springs-Marietta MSA.
+Currently, GA AAMP monitors SO2 at the United Avenue (13-121-0055) and South DeKalb (13-089-0002) sites in the Atlanta-Sandy Springs-Marietta MSA, the Augusta (13-245-0091) site in the Augusta-Richmond County, GA-SC MSA, the Savannah-L&A (13-051-1002) and Savannah-E. President Street (13-051-0021) sites in the Savannah MSA, the Macon-Forestry (13-021-0012) site in the Macon MSA, and the Kraftsman (13-115-0006) site in the Rome MSA.

 In accordance with the EPA Data Requirements Rule for sulfur dioxide (Federal Register: Vol. 80, No. 162, 08/21/15), the GA AAMP modeled SO2 concentrations in 2016 in order to select the most appropriate location for the Rome SO2 monitor that would capture the maximum SO2 emissions from the nearby facilities.
 As of January 1, 2017, the Rome SO2 monitor was moved from the Coosa location (13-115-0003) to the Kraftsman Road location (13-115-0006) to meet this requirement.
 For site details, see Appendix A. For more information regarding location selection and modeling, see the GA AAMP's 2016 Ambient Air Monitoring Plan, Appendix D-International Paper-Rome Modeling Report at https://airgeorgia.org/networkplans.html.
+Since that time, the GA AAMP has shown that this monitor is not needed for this requirement and is applying to discontinue monitoring for SO2 at the Kraftsman site.
+Refer to Section 1.4 for details about this request to discontinue monitoring.